DUI Protecting Your Rights. Defending Your Future.

 Get Trial-Tested Experience On Your Side

 Facing a DUI charge for the first time in your life can be a frightening, frustrating, and emotionally overwhelming experience.
-A conviction can result in serious criminal penalties such as driver’s license suspension, fines, and even jail time.
+A conviction can result in serious criminal penalties, such as driver’s license suspension, fines, and even jail time.
 Furthermore, having a criminal record can make finding work, applying for college, or living a normal life extremely difficult.
-Your best chance to avoid conviction is to hire an experienced criminal defense attorney.
+Your best chance to avoid a conviction is to hire an experienced criminal defense attorney.

 At The Coon Law Firm, PLLC, we are ready to protect your rights and freedom throughout the legal process.
-Our Madison DUI lawyer has handled more than 500 criminal cases throughout Mississippi and Louisiana, and understands what it takes to help you get the best possible outcome in your case.
+Our Madison DUI lawyer has handled more than 500 criminal cases throughout Mississippi and Louisiana and understands what it takes to help you get the best possible outcome in your case.
 Do not wait to let us help you avoid harsh criminal penalties.

 If you or a loved one has been arrested for a DUI in Madison, contact us today at (601) 299-4464 for a case review.